 I had always wanted to run my own little shop, full of jars of herbs and tables for mixing.
-I found a cute little spot in a historic downtown area and took a leap of faith.
+I found a cute little spot in a historic area and took a leap of faith.

 It was a beautiful space.
 It was a dream manifested.
 I was so, so proud.

-I feel both heartsick and full of gratitude to share that my dad jumped right in with me on building the space that would be my truly beautiful little wellness shop.
+I feel both heartsick and full of gratitude to share that my dad jumped right in with me on building the space that would be my truly beautiful little wellness space.
 The historic rental I chose was in need of (major) handy work.
 He set about replacing door hinges, light fixtures, and locks.

-Just like every apartment and house I’ve owned or rented, he was there to fix things at this space and make it feel like it was mine—like it was “home”.
+Just like every apartment and house I’ve owned or rented, he was there to fix things at this shop and make it feel like it was mine—like it was “home”.
 Without question or hesitation he set out to help.
 He had full faith in me.